jasonwolfg/zoom-meetings-sms/blueprint/index.md

       **Note:** In the Publish Action window, click **Yes** to publish the data action.
 The import action only modifies the data action configuration, not its contract.
    :::

-15. Return to the web services data action integration and verify that the data action is in **Active** status.
+15. Return to the web services data action integration and verify that the data action is **Active** status.

 ### Use Genesys Cloud OAuth client to create a custom role